 Test B: pre-departure test at the destination

-Note: Confirm the type of tests that are accepted with your airline and your departure country.
-Just because the UK accepts multiple types of tests does not mean the country you are departing or the airline you are flying accepts the same types of tests.
+Note: Confirm the type of tests that are accepted by your airline and your departure country.
+Just because the UK accepts multiple tests does not mean the country you are departing from or the airline you are flying accepts the same tests.
 Kenya is an example of this – they only accept PCR tests when departing Kenya.

 To prevent fraudulent testing, the identity of the traveler taking the at-home test must be confirmed and linked to the test kit serial number.
 In the case of pre-ordered, at-home Antigen test kits, this is accomplished via a telehealth/telecare appointment.